A restaurant server hands couple a portable card reader with credit card in slot.

 Interest charges.
 Credit cards require discipline.
 If you spend more than you can afford to pay back each month, you can accumulate interest.
 When interest on a purchase adds up, the expense can increase well beyond the original purchase price.

 Annual Fee.
 Among major credit card issuers, some credit cards come with an annual fee.
-Discover has No Annual Fee on every credit card.
+Discover has no annual fee on every credit card.

 Missed payment fees.
 If you lose track of the payment due date on your credit card bill, you may miss a payment and incur late fees.
 Late fees can lead to a lower or bad credit score.